-Accounts payable automation is about removing all of the manual labour that is generated from dealing with paper invoices and the associated invoice approval process.
-It is about automating general ledger coding and selecting the correct approval process where this information will always be the same for a given supplier, whether at invoice header level, or even at invoice line item level, usually between 60% - 80% of all invoices received.
+Accounts payable automation is about removing all the manual labor that is generated from dealing with paper invoices and the associated invoice approval process.
+It is about automating general ledger coding and selecting the correct approval process where this information will always be the same for a given supplier, whether at invoice header level or even at invoice line item level, usually between 60% - 80% of all invoices received.

-It is also about giving everyone in your organisation access to the real-time information about their suppliers.
+It is also about giving everyone in your organization access to real-time information about their suppliers.
 Every invoice, every query and even the payment status, so they don’t have to ask you questions and when they do, you are looking at the same information.

 But most of all, it is about creating more time to deliver all the benefits of that critical human touch that builds the relationship, both internally and externally, that makes your business really stand out.

 So, Samantha, we agree – it is all about people and through accounts payable automation, giving them the real-time information and tools to become truly outstanding.

 Our guide, AP Automation - How to bring accounts payable into the future, addresses how automation is changing the face of accounts payable.
 Learn the what, why and how of AP automation by clicking the button below.